KeithButler-WIT/movies-api/README.md

 ## Security and Authentication

-Give details of authentication/ security implemented on the API(e.g. passport/sessions).
-Indicate which routes are protected. **REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB**

 Movies/Actors/Shows routes are protected and require the user to be signed in to view them.

+Users can register at route
-Users can authenticate at the route
+Then can authenticate at route
 ​

 ## Integrating with React App
 ​
 Describe how you integrated your React app with the API.
 Perhaps link to the React App repo and give an example of an API call from React App.
 For example:
 ​